tonyketcham/puerh.wtf/README.md

 2. `cd puerh.wtf` to open the folder
 3. `yarn install` because these node modules don't grow on trees
 4. `gridsome develop` to start a local dev server at `http://localhost:8080`
 5. Put stuff with your little hands

+### 3. Test local build

+This is important to debug and troubleshoot bugs that may not be well documented with Gridsome yet, particularly routing side effects.
+Otherwise you may be left with something that works perfectly in development but is buggy on deployment.

+1. `npm install -g http-server`
+2. `gridsome build`
+3. `http-server dist/` and go to one of the live servers it's given you
+4. Clear cache and hard reload
+5. Hop around

 ## License